AckerlyXu/heima/articles/media-services/media-services-content-protection-overview.md

 ##Dynamic encryption

-Azure Media Services enables you to deliver your content encrypted  dynamically with AES clear key or DRM encryption: Microsoft PlayReady, Google Widevine, and Apple FairPlay.
+Azure Media Services enables you to deliver your content encrypted  dynamically with AES clear key or DRM encryption: Microsoft PlayReady and Apple FairPlay.

 Currently, you can encrypt the following streaming formats: HLS, MPEG DASH, and Smooth Streaming.
 You cannot encrypt progressive downloads.